 Each session has a specifically allocated discussion time at the end of the presentations to allow for this.

-The full program for the workshop is available as word document, PDF document and Postscript document.
+The full program for the workshop is available as an ASCII document.